AleksandrEG-pub/lib/README.md

 python ./src/data_warehouse/partition/__main__.py
 ```

-Data generation
+### Data generation

-**Important:** Modules generate data on start.
+> Modules generate data on start.
+>
-Data might not be able to run twice due to constraints in database.
+> Data might not be able to run twice due to constraints in database.

 Sql scripts located in following directories:
 - library